Running an effective probation review meeting

 These review meetings are a key source of employee sentiment data.
 But, if you take a ham-fisted approach, you'll get lacklustre results.
-So let’s look at how to run a probation review meeting effectively, why it matters and what that means in 2022.
+So let’s look at how to run a probation review meeting effectively, why it matters and what that means.

 What are probation reviews and why do they matter?

 There are some exceptions, but generally speaking, most employees go through a probationary period at the beginning of employment.
 The purpose of probation for new hires is to ensure they’re the right fit for your company.

 It's best to do this before you take on full obligation as their employer.
 Employment law does vary by country.
 But, generally speaking, you'll become much more legally obligated once an employee exceeds their probation period.

 After around 12 weeks, the employee attends a review meeting to confirm whether they will be offered a permanent position.
 If so, then the meeting can be used to go over their performance, targets and the support they need.

 But even if you’ve decided not to give the employee a permanent role, it’s still worth running a probation review.
 Exiting employees are less likely to feel obligated to pull their punches, meaning they’re more likely to be honest.
 This makes them a valuable learning opportunity.
 You can root out potential issues in your work environment that may have impacted their ability to thrive.

 Before we go over how to run a probation review meeting, we need to talk about the impact of COVID.
 First off, it’s important to note that a lot of people the world over will have been on probationary periods when national lockdowns started to go into effect.

 This created a lot of ambiguity for those who ended up on furlough.
 It also massively altered the employee experience of those able to work remotely.
 This left employers to consider a variety of options from a legal standpoint, including deferred start dates to allow for more training.